đź“•

 • In healthcare, data allows medical professionals to profile patients, review their medical history, and coordinate care.
 In recent years, data has helped manage epidemics—identify clusters, isolate carriers, measure trends, and implement interventions.

 • There are many more examples of how data is used.
 For instance, in industries, we now have "Industry 3.0" and "Industry 4.0" smart factories, or adaptive learning platforms like LinkedIn Learning that tailor learning paths using data (and AI).
-Data usage is everywhere and is spawning new disciplines.
+Data usage is everywhere and is creating new disciplines.

 • Industry 3.0 and 4.0: Historical context of industrial evolution